JakeSteam/blog-personal/_posts/2024-10-03-android-games-september-2024.md

 And when you finally manage to unlock all 729 plots in the top layer?
 You prestige, increasing all yields by 10x but keeping your increased price per plot!
 After a few iterations, you start to unlock features like the market, where you can buy and sell your resources to take advantage of massive yields whilst still progressing.

-There's also a "gooster" minigame, tiny blob pets that recharge HP when you harvest their preferred crop, and can fight other blobs to level up.
-There doesn't seem to be any point to them yet, although mine aren't at the level where they can perform the mysterious "combine".
+There's also a "gooster" minigame, tiny blob pets that recharge HP when you harvest their preferred crop, and can fight other blobs to level up. ~~There doesn't seem to be any point to them yet~~ Battling goosters earns gold for use on the vegetable market, although mine aren't at the level where they can perform the mysterious "combine".
 You can use "goo" (obtained from combat) to unlock rarer goosters, and obtain limited edition ones from the dev's social media.

 It's an extremely minimal game, with no options, no almost no stats, no quests, very little guidance beyond endlessly buying plots and farming ever greater numbers of vegetables.
 That being said, the understated nature is part of what makes it so appealing.
 Instead of demanding all your attention, cube farm leaves it entirely up to you how much you want to interact with the game, and won't remind you with notifications etc. It's almost a zen experience.